-Don´t throw away those old drinking straws!
-Help the planet a bit, and re-use them to make these fun pan pipes!
+Don’t throw away those old drinking straws!
+Get creative, and re-use them to make these fun pan pipes!

 - White card

 - Drinking straws (I used straws in two different diameters and a mixture of colours, but you could use any straws for this)

 - Crayons, coloured pencils or pens

 - Scissors and double sided sticky tape (you could use normal sticky tape or quick drying glue but it’s more fiddly.
 Double sided sticky tape is really the best option)

 How to make the Drinking Straw Pan Pipes craft:

 1. Print out the pan pipe holder template (see download link at bottom of post).
 There are two designs you can choose from.
 Alternatively, cut two 12cm x 4cm rectangles of card to decorate however you want.

 2. Colour both parts of the pan pipe holder.